Reward-Respecting Subtasks for Model-Based Reinforcement Learning: Reward-respecting subtasks

-\textit{Reward-respecting subtasks} are GVF tasks whose cumulant is identical with the reward, $C_t=R_t$, and whose stopping values take into account the estimated value of the state stopped in.
-The stopping values cannot be equal to the estimated values, as then the subtask would approximate the primary task (exactly, in the tabular case) and solving it would add nothing new.
+\textit{Reward-respecting subtasks} are GVF tasks whose cumulant is identical to the reward and whose stopping values take into account the estimated value of the state stopped in.
+That is, for a reward respecting subtask, $c(S_t)\doteq R_t$, and $z$ is based on, but not identical to, $v_\pi$.
+The stopping values should not equal the estimated values because then the subtask would approximate the main task and solving it would probably add nothing new.
+Moreover, if there are multiple subtasks, each should have its own stopping values.

-In this paper we consider \textit{reward-respecting subtasks of feature attainment}, in which the objective is to maximize an individual feature of the state representation at stopping time while being mindful of the rewards received along the way.
-There will be many such subtasks, and we will use the superscript position to indicate the task number.
-For now we assume that we can have at most one task per feature, so the feature index $i$ can serve double duty as a task number.
-The subtask for maximizing feature $i$ has stopping-value function $z^i$:
+In this paper we focus on reward-respecting subtasks whose stopping values are designed to encourage solutions (options) that stop when a particular state feature is high.
+Such \emph{subtasks of feature attainment} are appealling in several ways, but are not essential to this paper's main conclusions.
+Other kinds of reward-respecting subtasks could have been used without otherwise affecting the STOMP progression.

+To describe subtasks of feature attainment precisely, we need to describe our value-function approximation.
+We assume that the state is represented as a feature vector $\x_t\d=\x(S_t)$ for some \emph{feature function} $\x:\S\ra\Re^d$ (with $\x(\bot)\d=\vec0$) which might be provided by a domain expert or might be hidden-unit activities of a neural network.
+We further assume that the approximation $\hat v$ of $v_\pi$ is linear in $\x(s)$ and a modifiable weight vector $\w\in\Re^d$: